 “It takes either being in that [black] community or someone kind of sitting you down saying, ‘wait a second, this is what we’re really saying.’
 We are saying that we matter too.”

-In part one of our conversation with the California-based author, Ramée discusses why it can be “horrible” as an author selecting a literary agent, her pleasant publishing experience with agent Brenda Bowen and co-publisher and editor Alessandra Balzer, her thoughts on The Hate U Give, and more–stay tuned for Part 2!
+In part one of our conversation with the California-based author, Ramée discusses why it can be “horrible” as an author selecting a literary agent, her pleasant publishing experience with agent Brenda Bowen and co-publisher and editor Alessandra Balzer, her thoughts on The Hate U Give, and more–check out Part 2!
 For more information, check out the official website.